na-na-hi/renget/archive/rzimh.md

 (Ew, that was my dentist.)

-“I better run.”
-Inigo winked and walked away.
+“I better run,” Inigo winked and walked away.
 “I’ll go bother someone else.”
 He waved as he disappeared around the corner.

 “There she is!”
 Inigo heard Edith yell as he made his way back to the main room of the gala, going the long way around so he wouldn't run into the clique.

 ***
 Inigo wandered into the gala once more.
+The party was even more lively.
 So this was another part of the hero world that he hadn't seen before.
 Most of his experience before Shiketsu came from news clips and his Popsy disc-sets.
 He's been in countless parties much like this one with his family, but this was- different.
 He didn't belong here.
 It seemed like his first day at Shiketsu all over again.
 It felt lonely.

 To his surprise, he spied his classmate, Sally at one of the banquet tables by herself.
 She stood with her back facing a wall.
 Slightly hunched like she was trying to avoid notice.
 If anybody knew what if felt like to be a stranger here, it would be the brown-haired beauty from Mountaina.
 Or was it Monotona?
 He couldn't remember.
 He furrowed his brows.
 She was breaking protocol by not being with Noah right now.
 She wore a conservative black dress that was only two modifications away from her normal nun outfit, but he could see she went through a lot of effort to modify it to be rich and fancy.
 She was getting looks from other people.
 He'd have to give her his tailor's card later.
 Still, she must've come here to impress a certain someone and he was a firm believer that the heart can overcome any obstacle.

 "Well if it isn't my favorite gunslinger!"
 Inigo shot her finger guns as he joined her, "Noah's a lucky man.
 That's a nice dress.
 You don't have to go all out to captivate him, y'know?"
 He said winking.
-"You might catch other men."

 "Inigo?
-Shut up!
+Fuck off!
 You creep!"
 He heard clicking coming from her quirk.
 Surely she wouldn't attack him here, "And thanks- I just, that's nice of you to say but-" Sally said, startled and flustered.
 There's the Sally he knew.

 "You're here with Noah, right?"
 Inigo cut her off and grinned widely.
 "I saw their table when I came in."